 Mr. Holdreith uses a business partnership approach to his engagements.
 He defines litigation success in terms of client-focused outcomes, and manages projects with budgeting and regular communication.

-Mr. Holdreith regularly speaks on topics such as trial skills and strategies, alternative fee agreements, presentation of experts in complex cases, and damages.
+Mr. Holdreith regularly speaks on topics such as trial skills and strategies, pharmaceutical patent litigation, presentation of experts in complex cases, and damages.

 When not practicing law, Mr. Holdreith has ridden his bike to the summits of the Courchevel and the Col du Petit Saint Bernard.
 His wife, two daughters, and two sons also keep him hopping.